A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons

 \section{Introduction}

 High-precision timing is indispensable in many disciplines, including particle and nuclear physics, astrophysics, ultrafast chemistry, biomedical imaging, and materials science.
-Here we report a development of a radio-frequency (RF) timer for keV-energy electrons based on a helical RF deflector operating in the 400-1000 MHz range \cite{Gevorgian2015,Margaryan2022}.
+Here we report a development of a radio-frequency (RF) timer for keV-energy electrons based on a helical RF deflector operating in the 400-1000\,MHz range \cite{Gevorgian2015,Margaryan2022}.
 The deflector converts the arrival time of each electron into a position along a circular locus by performing continuous RF sweeps, enabling direct time-to-position mapping with low dead time.
 This concept is closely related to the RF photomultiplier tube (RFPMT) \cite{Margaryan2006}, which combines RF deflection with fast electron detection.
 Detection is performed using a microchannel plate (MCP) assembly coupled to a delay-line (DL) anode, which records the spatial distribution of impacts corresponding to the temporal structure of the incident electrons.
-Using an RF-synchronized femtosecond laser, a timing resolution of less than 10 ps has been demonstrated \cite{Margaryan2022}, limited mainly by the prototype geometry and operating frequency.
-The intrinsic dead time of the RFPMT is determined by the propagation time of signals in a DL anode, which are around 40 ns.
-The dead time can be significantly reduced by using a fast pixelated detector, such as Timepix4.
-Consequently, detection rates can be increased up to THz \cite{Margaryan2012}.
-This would allow detection of multiple electron events separated by only a few picoseconds within a single scan cycle.
-The duration of one circular sweep corresponds to the inverse of the RF frequency: 2 ns at 500 MHz and 0.1 ns at 10 GHz.
-To extend the time range while maintaining ultrafast precision, we introduce a spiral-scanning technique employing two slightly different, phase-locked RF frequencies $\omega_1$ and $\omega_2$ \cite{Gurov2007,vanRens2018,Elbakyan2016}.
+Using an RF-synchronized femtosecond laser, a timing resolution of less than 10\,ps has been demonstrated \cite{Margaryan2022}, limited mainly by the prototype geometry and operating frequency.
+The intrinsic dead time of the RFPMT is determined by the readout system; for the implemented DL anode it is around 40\,ns.
+The duration of one circular sweep corresponds to the inverse of the RF frequency: 2\,ns at 500\,MHz and 0.1\,ns at 10\,GHz.
+To extend the temporal dynamic range while maintaining ultrafast precision, we introduce a spiral-scanning technique employing two slightly different, phase-locked RF frequencies $\omega_1$ and $\omega_2$ \cite{Gurov2007,vanRens2018,Elbakyan2016}.
 The resulting pulsed image forms a slowly rotating spiral trajectory, increasing the duration of a single scan by several tens of times.
 The following sections present the theoretical background of the RF spiral-scanning system (Section~\ref{sec:theory}), experimental setup and results (Section~\ref{sec:experiment}), and concluding remarks (Section~\ref{sec:conclusion}).